orion1981/react-redux-actions-and-action-creators-lab-web-031317/README.md

 ## Instructions

-If you haven't already, make sure to run `npm insatll -g webpack-dev-server` to get the webpack dev server installed on your machine.
+If you haven't already, make sure to run `npm install -g webpack-dev-server` to get the webpack dev server installed on your machine.

 >Note: If you're on the Learn IDE, this will have already been done for you.